Frequently Asked Questions

 Please note that in the event of a return phone call being answered by a customer’s spouse who is hostile to the idea of their partner buying toy soldiers, Fighting 15s will no longer return calls to that number.

 Fax: We do not have a fax number.

 Email: Please use the contact form on the shop.
-We can also receive email via the email link in the top blue bar of the shop.
+We can also receive email via the email link in the top blue bar of the shop, visible in desktop browsers.